michnotmeesh/iffy/README.md

 # iffy

 Let's create a shape teller so you'll never have to be iffy about shapes ever again!
+Is it a triangle, a quadrilateral, or something else?
+Users can input the number of sides for the shape they're thinking about.
+Upon clicking a button, the mysterious shape will be revealed!

 ## Objective
 Use **JavaScript If Statements** to change the **innerHTML** of a text area and display the name of shapes with different numbers of sides.